-Box A Name(s) and Addresses of Registered Shareholder Signature of Registered Shareholder Date
+Box A Name(s) and Addresses of Registered Shareholder

+T L

+Signature e of Registered Shareholder Date

 In the case of a corporation, this Form of Election must be given under its common seal or be signed on its behalf by an attorney or officer duly authorised, stating their capacity (e.g. director, secretary.